FooBarWidget/gls-spec/GLS design document.md

  * In the Core's `initSingleAppMode()`, autodetect the value of `single_app_mode_app_start_command` if not set.

-What about `appSupportsKuriaProtocol`?
-That should be set to true if and only if Passengerfile.json contains `app_supports_kuria_protocol`.
-Again, let's do this in the same way as `appType`:

-TODO is this the right approach? doublecheck again "Setting the SpawningKit config"

- * Modify the `AppTypeDetector`'s Result struct and ensure that it contains the value of Passengerfile.json's `app_supports_kuria_protocol`.
- * In the Nginx/Apache module, autodetect it and set the `!~PASSENGER_APP_START_COMMAND` header based on that.

-   Mind the performance here.
-Parsing JSON is expensive so we don't want to do that on every request.
-You should look for a way to cache the result.
-The current caching mechanism using CachedFileStat assumes that the only expensive work done by the AppTypeDetector is stat()ing files, but that won't be true anymore.

-### Standalone::AppFinder
+### 4.6.
+Standalone::AppFinder

-Passenger Standalone's AppFinder class (written in Ruby) is another oddball that you need to deal with.
+Passenger Standalone's AppFinder class (written in Ruby) is an oddball that we need to deal with.
 This class is sort of a lightweight version of the C++ AppTypeDetector class and the WrapperRegistry combined.

 Passenger Standalone uses AppFinder to detect whether a directory contains an app.
 The result is then used to raise an error if one tries to start Passenger Standalone in a non-app directory.
 Passenger Enterprise also uses AppFinder as part of the "mass deployment" feature.

 The key method is `#looks_like_app_directory?` which returns a boolean.
 It's similar to `AppTypeDetector::checkAppRoot()`: it checks whether any of the startup files in the WrapperRegistry exists in a given directory.

-...TODO
+This method should return true as well if the `start_command` option is given.

 > It's too bad that we need to duplicate the C++ stuff here.
 In the future we should find a way to unify these, maybe by having Passenger Standalone outsource this work to a CLI invocation of the PassengerAgent.
 But then Passenger Standalone would have to ensure that the PassengerAgent is compiled, before it starts scanning app directories.

-### 4.4.
+### 4.7.
 Testing checklist

 Tests should be automated.
 There should be suitable unit and integration tests at the right levels.